simongoricar/fs-more/CONTRIBUTING.md

 ```

 > [!IMPORTANT]
-> When in doubt, take a look at the documentation for each struct or field
+> When in doubt, look at the documentation for each struct or field
-> in the tree!
+> in the file tree!
 For example, each root struct of the harness has documentation
 > listing the entire filesystem structure it generates, as well as additional
 > context and the fields that are available directly on it.
 >
-> This is best and easiest with IDE mouse-over support.
+> This is easiest with IDE mouse-over support.

 There are many many more available methods than what is showcased here;